 First off, what you're feeling is totally normal and understandable.
-We're going through a collective trauma right now and on top of that, it's also fire season in California.
+We're going through a collective trauma right now and on top of that, it's also fire season in California so it's not always safe to workout outside.
 There's no need to beat yourself up over it, we'll get through this.
 I'm glad to see that you're aware of the benefits of exercising, and it's good that you're aware that you would want to incorporate exercise in your life.
 I know it sounds cliche but the journey of a hundred miles started with a single step!

 1. One of the most effective free things you can do is to find a workout buddy.
 Here's how you can find a good workout buddy to keep each other accountable.